The Thrive For Good Growing Food Course

 You can buy seed from a local garden center, but the more you get into this, the more likely you’ll want to go right to the source – the seed companies growing the seed.

-Most of them are now online, so you can order from their websites, and some of them will still mail you a physical catalog if you prefer ordering the old-fashioned way.
+Most of them are now online, so you can order from their websites, and some of them will still mail you a physical catalogue if you prefer ordering the old-fashioned way.

-Regardless, I do still encourage you to buy local, which doesn’t necessarily mean your direct community because there may not be any seed growers there, but does mean seed grown in a similar climate to yours.
+Regardless, I still encourage you to buy local, which doesn’t necessarily mean your direct community, as there may not be any seed growers there, but it does mean seeds grown in a similar climate to yours.
 That could be your state/province, or your USDA plant hardiness zone, etc.

-If you store your seeds at a cool temperature, dry and away from light, they can remain viable for 2-5 or more years, depending on the seed.
+If you store your seeds at a cool temperature, in a dry location, and away from light, they can remain viable for 2-5 years or more, depending on the seed.

-You may see some seeds that are labeled “open-pollinated” and others that are “hybrids.”
+You may see some seeds that are labelled “open-pollinated” and others that are “hybrids.”

-Hybrids are created by humans by cross-pollinating 2 different species of plants from the same genus (e.g. 2 types of tomatoes) in order to get the strengths of each.
+Hybrids are created by humans through the cross-pollination of two different species of plants from the same genus (e.g., two types of tomatoes) to combine the strengths of each.

 The big downside of hybrids is that when the plant goes to seed, that seed usually reverts to one of its genetic parents, which usually isn’t very appealing.
 That’s why, with hybrids, you can’t save the seed and expect the same benefits next year.

 Open-pollinated seeds are mostly pollinated by insects, birds, or the wind.
-Some of them are “heirloom” seeds that have been passed down for generations, often because of some benefit such as exceptional taste or disease-resistance.
+Some of them are “heirloom” seeds that have been passed down for generations, often due to their exceptional benefits, such as superior taste or disease resistance.

-The main advantage of open-pollinated seeds is that they do reproduce true to type, so you can save them every year and plant them again next year, getting the same benefits, saving money, and importantly, allowing the seed to gradually adapt to your soil and climate conditions over time.
+The main advantage of open-pollinated seeds is that they reproduce true to type, allowing you to save them every year and plant them again the following year, thereby reaping the same benefits, saving money, and, importantly, enabling the seed to gradually adapt to your soil and climate conditions over time.

 Then there’s organic.
-Although you could buy a non-organically-grown seed and grow it organically and feel good about what you’re eating, I always prefer to support the folks who are doing things without synthetic chemicals.
-Same goes for buying plants, although finding organic plants can be harder.
+Although you could buy a non-organically grown seed and grow it organically, feeling good about what you’re eating, I always prefer to support those who are doing things without synthetic chemicals.
+The same goes for buying plants, although finding organic ones can be more challenging.

 Starting Indoors Vs Outdoors

-We may start seeds indoors to give them a head start on the growing season or to give them a more protected place to begin their lives, away from pests and inclement weather.
+We may start seeds indoors to give them a head start on the growing season or to provide a more protected environment for them to begin their lives, away from pests and inclement weather.

 The further you get from the equator, the more likely you need to start some things inside because your growing season may not be long enough for certain plants to bear fruit if they were directly sown outside.

-And during the growing season, you may continue to start some things inside to make better use of space in the garden.
-When your lettuce is ready to be harvested, it’s nice to have a plant ready to put in its place, rather than sowing a seed directly and waiting weeks or months for it to be ready to harvest.
+During the growing season, you can continue to start some plants inside to make better use of space in the garden.
+When your lettuce is ready to be harvested, it’s nice to have a plant ready to take its place, rather than sowing seed directly and waiting weeks or months for it to be ready for harvest.

-That said, starting seeds indoors is more work than sowing them directly in the garden, so when direct sowing is possible, I mostly go with that.
+That said, starting seeds indoors is more work than sowing them directly in the garden, so when direct sowing is possible, I generally opt for that.

 I’ll give you a list below, but note that from the “Start Indoors” list, there will be plants that some people prefer to sow directly outside, especially as you get closer to the equator, and from the “Start Outdoors” list, there will be plants that some people prefer to start inside.
 There’s some trial and error to figure out what works best for you.

 Many of the “Start Outdoors” plants have delicate roots, so they don’t love being transplanted, which is one reason they’re often directly sown outside.
-That said, some gardeners do start some of them inside in order to get an earlier harvest, or to avoid early pest damage, or if they have short summers that don’t allow enough time for plants to reach maturity.
+That said, some gardeners start some of them inside to get an earlier harvest, avoid early pest damage, or if they have short summers that don’t allow enough time for plants to reach maturity.

 Start Indoors:

-- Brassica.
+• Brassica.
 E.g. Broccoli, cauliflower, Brussels sprouts, cabbage.
 Brassicas can be a little challenging, and they seem to do better when started indoors.
-Also, they generally need to be grown in the spring and fall when it’s cooler, so starting them indoors allows them to grow to harvesting size before the heat of summer hits (or the cold of winter, for a fall crop).
+Additionally, they typically require growth in the spring and fall when temperatures are cooler.
+Starting them indoors allows them to reach harvest size before the heat of summer or before the cold of winter for a fall crop.

-- Solanum.
+• Solanum.
 E.g. Tomato, pepper, eggplant.
-This family tends to take a long time to bear fruit, so they’re best started inside to ensure they give you fruit before it gets colder in the fall.
+This family tends to take a long time to bear fruit, so it’s best to start indoors to ensure the plants produce fruit before the fall weather gets too cold.

 Start Outdoors: